Ozone: Reactions

 This reaction proceeds more rapidly with increasing temperature.
 Deflagration of ozone can be triggered by a spark and can occur in ozone concentrations of 10 wt% or higher.

 Ozone can also be produced from oxygen at the anode of an electrochemical cell.
 This reaction can create smaller quantities of ozone for research purposes.

-This can be observed as an unwanted reaction in a Hoffman gas apparatus during the electrolysis of water when the voltage is set above the necessary voltage.
+This can be observed as an unwanted reaction in a Hoffman apparatus during the electrolysis of water when the voltage is set above the necessary voltage.

 With metals

-Ozone will oxidize most metals (except gold, platinum, and iridium) to oxides of the metals in their highest oxidation state.
+Ozone oxidises most metals (except gold, platinum, and iridium) into oxides of the metals in their highest oxidation state.
 For example:

 With nitrogen and carbon compounds

-Ozone also oxidizes nitric oxide to nitrogen dioxide:
+Ozone oxidises nitric oxide to nitrogen dioxide: